vlmaslennikov/mysql-phpmyadmin/README.md

 2) Superuser rights

 3) Mysql dump in directory with script.
-File must be call `new_db.sql`
+File must be called `new_db.sql`

 ## 2. Project configuration